Making natural beeswax candles is one of my favorite hobbies!

 - Chop sticks.
 (I’ll explain in the directions!)

 I made a YouTube video so you can see how to make natural beeswax candles and follow along step by step.
+(You can see all my videos on the Aromahead YouTube Channel!)

 The process is so simple.
 Here are the steps: